maciakl/gopher/README.md

 A minimal go project bootstrapping tool.

-    Usage:
+    Usage: gopher [subcommand] <arguments>

-      -init string
+    Subcommands:
+      init <string>
-            bootstrap a new project with a given name -version
+            bootstrap a new project with a given <string> name or url make
+            build the project using a Makefile, falle back on wrap wrap
+            build the project for windows, linux and mac, then and zip the binaries scoop
+            generate a Scoop.sh manifest file for the project install
+            install the project binary in the user's private bin directory version
             display version number and exit
-      -wrap
-            build the project and zip it
-     -make
-            build the project using a Makefile, fall back on wrap -install
-            install the project to user's private bin directory -scoop
-            create a scoop manifest file for the project
+      help
+            display this help message and exit

 ## Using the tool

-Currently gopher supports 3 actions.
+Currently gopher supports 5 actions.

 ### Create a new project

 To create a new go project run:

-    gopher -init name
+    gopher init <string>

-This will:
+The `<string>` can be a project name or a git repository uri (without https:// part).

+Goper will extract the project `name` from the uri and use it to create the project.
+Then it will:

 - create a folder `name`
 - inside it will:
-  - run `go mod init name`
+  - run `go mod init uri`
   - create `.gitignore` file
   - create `README.md` file
   - create `name.go` with simple hello world code